List of Minnesota state highways serving state institutions: State Highway 299

 State Highway 299 (MN 299) is a short highway in southeast Minnesota, which runs from its intersection with MN 60 and MN 298 in Faribault and continues for 0.7 mi to its northern terminus at the Minnesota State Academy for the Deaf facility in Faribault.
 MN 299 follows 6th Avenue NE and Olof Hansen Drive.
 Like most other special Minnesota state highways serving state facilities, it ends in a circle.
 The roadway is located in Rice County.

 At its southern terminus intersection, MN 299 adjoins MN 298, which serves the nearby Minnesota State Academy for the Blind and the Minnesota Correctional Facility at Faribault.
 MN 299 intersects MN 60 at the same intersection as MN 298.

 The route was authorized in 1951.
 MN 299 is currently under the process of being removed and given to the city of Faribault.

 State Highway 300

 State Highway 300 (MN 300) was a highway which ran from U.S. Highway 169 in Shakopee to the Women's Correctional Facility.
 The route was authorized in 1951 and removed in 1996.
 It is now an extension of Scott County Road 16.

 State Highway 301

 State Highway 301 (MN 301) is a short highway in Minnesota, which runs from its intersection with Sherburne County Road 8 (15th Avenue SE) in St. Cloud and continues for one mile to its eastern terminus at its intersection with U.S. Highway 10 in St. Cloud.
 MN 301 serves the Minnesota Correctional Facility at St. Cloud.
 The route follows Minnesota Boulevard SE.
 The roadway is located in the Sherburne County portion of St. Cloud.

 The route was authorized in 1951.
+The route is facing a turnback to the city of St. Cloud, as the legislative route is being removed.